We're an affiliate

 This is where you’ll get a greater calorie burn from.

-What A Spin Session Should Offer
+What an Indoor Cycling Session Should Offer

 If you include two many standing cycles – you’ll become fatigued to quick and end your session sooner than you wanted.